vincentvella/FoodMood/README.md

   This will prove useful later in the development of the application.
 A test class demonstrating its capabilities has been provided.

 JOE:
+Object Oriented Pattern: The CHECKS Pattern Language of Information Integrity
+- Added conditionals and other checks to the input UIs to make sure user input was valid and not harmful.

+UI Pattern: Input prompt
+ -Adjusted UI to improve user experience and understanding of what is needed from them.
+This will be further added on to in the coming sprints as we identify areas where we can improve upon it even more

 ZACH:
 UI Pattern: Settings